• Skip to primary navigation

 • Keep the smoked salmon in the fridge until you are ready to start layering everything, so it keeps fresh.

-If you’ve tried these salmon canapés, let us know how you got on in the comments below.
+If you’ve tried these smoked salmon and cream cheese canapés, let us know how you got on in the comments below.

 Tag us in your creations on Instagram @hungryhealthyhappy - Use the hashtag #hungryhealthyhappy too.